jsanch2s/jsanch2s.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD student working on the topic of robot manipulation of deformable objects under the supervision of Prof. [Youcef Mezouar](http://youcef-mezouar.wixsite.com/ymezouar) at the Université Clermont Auvergne (UCA), France.
+I'm a roboticist with a PhD in robot manipulation of deformable objects under the supervision of Prof. [Youcef Mezouar](http://youcef-mezouar.wixsite.com/ymezouar) at the Université Clermont Auvergne (UCA), France.